 Bible Verses About Honesty: Being a Person Praised and Blessed by God

 God says, “You ought to know that God likes those who are honest.
-In substance, God is faithful, and so His words can always be trusted; His actions, furthermore, are faultless and unquestionable, which is why God likes those who are absolutely honest with Him.”
+In essence, God is faithful, and so His words can always be trusted; His actions, furthermore, are faultless and unquestionable, which is why God likes those who are absolutely honest with Him.”
 However, we can’t resist lying, tricking, and cheating constantly in our daily life.
-If anything touches upon our own interests, we will speak nothing but lie.
+If anything touches upon our own interests, we will tell lies.
 In particular, we make empty promises before God, boast, and cheat God.
 These are the facts.
 So how can we be honest people?
-The following Bible verses about honesty and related videos will help you find the way of practice.
+The following Bible verses about honesty and related content will help you find the way of practice.

 Truly I say to you, Whoever shall not receive theas a little child shall in no wise enter therein.

 Lying lips are abomination to the LORD: but they that deal truly are his delight.

 Better is the poor that walks in his integrity, than he that is perverse in his lips, and is a fool.